Moore Haven, Florida

-Moore Haven is a city in, and the county seat of, Glades County, Florida, United States.
+Moore Haven is a city and the county seat of Glades County, Florida, United States.
 It is part of the Florida Heartland region.
 The population was 1,566 at the 2020 census, down from 1,680 at the 2010 census.
 Moore Haven is located on the southwest shoreline of Lake Okeechobee.
 It is part of the Clewiston, Florida Micropolitan Statistical Area (μSA).

 History

-The City of Moore Haven was named after James A. Moore (1861-1929), its founder.
-In its early days, Moore Haven was often called "Little Chicago", reflecting its status as a significant boom town.
-It was ideally located at the apex of Lake Okeechobee and the Caloosahatchee Canal.
+The City of Moore Haven was named after its founder, James A. Moore (1861-1929), a man originally from Seattle, that immediately began platting the community upon his arrival in 1915.
+Two years later, in 1917, the rapidly growing community was officially incorporated as a municipality.
+In its early days, Moore Haven was often called "Little Chicago", reflecting the city's status as a significant boom town, as well as it originally being located where Lake Okeechobee and the Caloosahatchee River Canal meet, a lot like how the mouth of the Chicago River intersects into the southern part of Lake Michigan in Chicago.

 First Woman Mayor of the South

 In 1917, Marian Newhall Horwitz was elected as, not only the first woman mayor of Moore Haven, or the first woman mayor in Florida, she was additionally, the first female mayor south of the Mason-Dixon line.

 Horwitz was described by the Moore Haven Times, in a July 27, 1917 issue, as being "business from head to foot" along with being seen regularly at 5:15 am riding horseback to work.
 She resigned on June 22, 1918, taking over management of the Desoto Land Company after her second husband, John J. O'Brien, left to serve in World War I, and after her decision to live on the farm, outside the city limits.

 After stepping down as mayor, a "grateful citizenry" gave her a silver trophy, which was eventually passed to her son, Dr. Orville Horwitz, as of 1985.